brunobelluomini/flappy_bird_with_TD_learning/report.md

 when the vertical distance `DistY` is 0 (which means the bird is on the same vertical position as the gap between the pipes, where it should flies throught) and give a standard reward based on the vertical distance.

 ### Metrics
 We can only achieve the project goal by measuring the game score itself, the higher the score the better as the agent went further in its gameplay.
 So in this project our evaluation metric will be the **average game score for the last 100 episodes** (hereafter denoted by _AvgScore<sub>100</sub>_).
+The reason why we will average is that we are not only concerned about high score, but also with the agents are able to make high scores consistently.

 ## II.
 Analysis